ncflib/Constitution-Day/README.md

 # Constitution Day
 ## New College of Florida - Digital Scholarship Studio

-Constitution Day is an online exhibit for New College of Florida students' answers to *"What would you change about the Constitution?"*.
+Constitution Day is an online exhibit featuring New College of Florida students' answers to *"What would you change about the Constitution?"*.
 It uses the amazing [MonumentLab/Proposals](https://github.com/MonumentLab/proposals) Jekyll theme.
 This fork does not have the original image resources.

 ## Updating the website